stlab/better-code/chapters/0000-outline/text.md

 #### Truth

-One thing we both believe is that in grappling with problems, if you apply yourself, you can discover deep platonic truths.
+One thing we believe is that in grappling with problems, if you apply yourself, you can discover deep platonic truths.
 This course/book is about finding deep truths about programming.